Jayasree-Saha/CNAK/README.md

-# CNAK
-Cluster number assisted K-means
+# Cluster number assisted K-means (CNAK)

-There are two modules
+There are two python files
-a) sample size: determination of the size of a sample
+a) Sample_Size_Determination.py : determine the size of a sample
-b) CNAK : Algorithm CNAK
+b) CNAK.py : Implementation of CNAK

-Sample size :
-              i) Provide path, filename and dimension of the dataset in call.py. ii)  output gamma

-CNAK :
-         i) Provide path, filename and dimension of the dataset in call.py.
-Also provide gamma (output of sample size), k_max ii) output K_hat, clustering solution

 Dataset :

-          i) one simulation of sim-2 is attached
+1) sim-2 simulation is attached

- Note :

-        In Sample size, we have used hueristic adopted for sim-2.
-You may consider our paper to understand the value of variable c, tau etc.

 Dependencies:

-              CNAK has the following dependencies: - numpy - scipy - scikit-learn - munkre
+  CNAK has the following dependencies: -
+    numpy
+    scipy
+    scikit-learn
+    munkre

  Citation: